Kenya Rhino Project

 There are only eight rhinoceros left in the Chyulu Hills in southern Kenya, but with your help, this population can grow.

-Currently, the rhinos are carefully protected by Big Life Foundation and the Kenya Wildlife Service.
-They are under the constant surveillance of 51 dedicated Big Life rhino unit rangers, 37 camera traps and regular aerial patrols.
-As a result of this protection for the last five years there have been zero rhino poaching incidents in the Chyulus.
+Currently, the rhinos are carefully protected by Big Life Foundation and the Kenya Wildlife Service (KWS).
+They are under the constant surveillance of 61 dedicated Big Life rhino unit rangers, 37 camera traps and regular aerial patrols.
+As a result of this protection, for the last six years, there have been zero successful rhino poaching incidents in the Chyulus.

 Design and Development by Focus Online